gardener/gardener/docs/proposals/20-ha-control-planes.md

 ### Option #3: Auto-rebalance pods in the event of AZ failure

-> NOTE: Pre-requisute for this option is to have the ability to detect an outage and recover from it.
+> NOTE: Prerequisite for this option is to have the ability to detect an outage and recover from it.

-Only Kube API Server, Gardener Resource Manager and etcd will be setup with multiple replicas spread across zones.
+Kube Apiserver, Gardener Resource Manager, etcd and [seed system compontents](#seed-system-components) will be setup with multiple replicas spread across zones.
 Rest of the control plane components will continue to have a single replica.
 However, in this option etcd cluster members will be rebalanced to ensure that the desired replicas are available at all times.

 _Recovering etcd cluster to its full strength_